Efrice/vscode-quick-console/README.md

 | :----------------------: | :-: | :------------------------: |
 | ![](./public/origin.png) | =>  | ![](./public/generate.png) |

-- 🧂 It can be used anywhere.
+- ✨ It can be used anywhere.
-- 🍭 Single variable without selection.
+- 🍭 Quick generate console.log, single variable without Selection.
-- 🌭 Multiple params of function with selection.
-- 🌭 Multiple continuous variables like deconstruct assignment with selection.
+- 🌭 Multiple continuous variables like deconstruct assignment、params of function with selection.
-- 🍖 Clear all console.log in the active file.
+- 🎉 Quick clear all console.log in the active file.
-- 🍖 Toggle all console.log's state of comment in the active file.
+- 🍖 Quick toggle all console.log's state of comment in the active file.
-- 🛠 Improve the development experience with console variables in an object.
+- 🛠 Option for console variables in an object.
 - 🛠 Option for console log variables name.

 ## Usage

-Without Selection
+### Quick generate console.log

+#### Single variable without Selection

 - Move the cursor near in variable.
 - Press `Cmd + Shift + L` (Mac) or `Ctrl + Shift + L` (Windows).
 - Next line will be:<br />
-  console.log('variable:', variable)

-With Selection
+  console.log({ variable })

+#### Multiple continuous variables with Selection

 - Selected continuous variables or params of function.
 - Press `Cmd + Shift + L` (Mac) or `Ctrl + Shift + L` (Windows).
 - Next line will be: <br />
-  console.log('variable1:', variable1)<br />
-  console.log('variable2:', variable2)
+  console.log({ variable1, variable2 })<br />

-Clear all console.log
+### Quick clear all console.log

 - Press `Cmd + Shift + K` (Mac) or `Ctrl + Shift + K` (Windows).

-Toggle all console.log's state of comment
+### Quick toggle all console.log's state of comment

 - Press `Cmd + Shift + J` (Mac) or `Ctrl + Shift + J` (Windows).